Trade/other name(s): Vectibix

 How does this drug work?

 Panitumumab is designed to seek out and lock onto a protein called epidermal growth factor receptor (EGFR), which is found on certain cells in the body.
-Some cancer cells have more than the usual number of these proteins on their surfaces, which help them grow and survive.
+Some cancer cells have more than the usual number of these proteins on their surfaces, which helps them grow and survive.
 Panitumumab attaches to these proteins and stops their activity, which helps stop cancer cells from growing and dividing.
 It may also help by tagging the cancer cells to be destroyed by the body’s immune system.

 In colorectal cancer, this drug does not work if the cancer cells have certain gene changes.
 Your doctor will test your cancer cells to be sure the cells do not have these gene changes before starting treatment with this drug.